-A Dataset is a namespace or bucket for collecting or grouping Concepts together.
+A Dataset is a namespace or bucket for collecting or grouping Concepts (entities) together.

 Data Graphs' project homepage shows all the project's Datasets as cards where you can see the number and types of Concepts each Dataset contains.

 1. Information management - a way to efficiently or conveniently manage data

 2. Security - a way to make some of your data public or privately accessible to applications at integration time